wyhitcs/team-letsencrypt/draftv1.md

 There is no limit of the number of certificates that can be issued to different domains.

-##2.5 Variability Perspective
+##5 Variability Perspective

 Variability describes the ability to derive different products from a common set of artifacts[[6](#Sven)].
 It is important for a good software to equip with variability to adapt to different environments, which also largely satisfies the requirements of different stakeholders.
 In spite of a BETA software, Let’s Encrypt provides plenty of variable features.
 In this section, a list of features and dependencies are given and then, a related model is built upon this.
 The strategies to implement such variabilities are also discussed.

 As mentioned above, Let’s Encrypt is a BETA software still in its earlier version.
 It can be seen from the GitHub milestone that a great amount of work focuses on improving its flexibility to equip with variability.
 That is why it is interesting to address its evolution history here to see how Let’s Encrypt deals with change in the system development lifecycle.

-###2.5.1 Variable Features
+###5.1 Variable Features

 A feature is a characteristic or end-user-visible behavior of a software system[[6](#Sven)].
 We identified a list of variable features and classified them into four categories.
 We identified a list of variable features and classified them into four categories.
 Moreover, features in Let's Encrypt come with different binding times.
 Most features are at run time, others at compile time[[7](#Lee)].
-And this is described at the first of each class.

-####2.5.1.1 Main Features
+Main features are as follows:

 - Virtual Environment: Let’s Encrypt allows users to decide whether to use virtualenv (virtual environment package) or not.